ankitwagh617/ankitwagh617/README.md

 # About Me-

-📚 Currently pursuing B.E - Computer Engineering with CGPA of 9.36.
+📚 Completed B.E - Computer Engineering with CGPA of 9.36.

 📧 You can reach me at: ankitwagh617@gmail.com.